GreenWinters/Service-Control-Manager/README.md

 sc-pseudo.exe is a recreation of Windows Service Control Manager, a command line utility.
 This code was built using a 64 bit architecture.
 This script generates a system process that allows Windows to start, stop and interact with other processes.

+If required parameters are not passed to the commands, sc-pseudo will print a help statement to screen.

 ## Options Commands:
 - query-----------Queries the status for a service, or enumerates the status for types of services